longevityframework/longevity/getting-started/user.md

 users should have the same username or email.

-You can have as many keys as you like, but only one of the keys - in our case, the username key - can be a partition key.
-Partition keys perform better than other keys when you are using a distributed database, since the database can determine the node that holds the data by examining the key.
+You can have as many keys as you like, but only one of the keys - in our case, the username key - can be a primary key.
+Primary keys perform better than other keys when you are using a distributed database, since the database can determine the node that holds the data by examining the key.